Penn Badgley Knows He Had A Big Attitude Problem On

-Long before he was attracting problematic thirst as bookstore manager/serial killer Joe Goldberg on You, Penn Badgley was Gossip Girl’s “Lonely Boy,” — aka, literature-loving, Upper East Side-eschewing Dan Humphrey.
-While Gossip Girl propelled him to eternally-recognisable stardom, Badgley admitted that he didn’t always appreciate the series that made him a household name.
+Long before he was attracting problematic thirst as bookstore manager/serial killer Joe Goldberg on You, Penn Badgley was Gossip Girl’s “Lonely Boy,” — a..ka, literature-loving, Upper East Side-eschewing Dan Humphrey.
+While Gossip Girl propelled him to eternally-recognizable stardom, Badgley admitted that he didn’t always appreciate the series that made him a household name.

 In a new profile from GQ, Badgley revealed that, much like Gossip Girl’s Blair Waldorf (Leighton Meester), he was a little judgey.